Low-carb vegetables – the best and the worst

-E.g. one average tomato has about 3 grams of carbs.
-One whole cauliflower head weighs a lot more though, perhaps ten times more, and may thus contain about ten times 4 grams, i.e. 40 grams of carbs.
+E.g. an average tomato has about 3 grams of carbs.
+A whole cauliflower head weighs a lot more though, perhaps ten times more, and may thus contain about ten times 4 grams, i.e. 40 grams of carbs.

-Note the clear difference between above ground and below-ground vegetables.
+Please note the difference between above-ground and below-ground vegetables.

-Vegetables with less than 5 percent carbs can be eaten relatively freely.
-If you’re on a not-too-strict low-carb diet (more than 20 grams per day) you can probably eat all you want of all these low-carb vegetables.
+Vegetables with less than 5 percent carbs may be eaten relatively freely.
+If you’re on a not-too-strict low-carb diet (more than 20 grams per day), you can probably eat all you want of all these low-carb vegetables.

-If you’re on a strict low-carb diet (under 20 grams a day) you may need to be a bit careful with some of the vegetables.
-You should probably be especially careful with peppers or tomatoes – these carbs quickly add up towards the 20 grams a day limit.
+If you’re on a keto low-carb diet (below 20 grams a day), you may need to be a bit careful with some of the vegetables.
+You should probably be especially careful with peppers or tomatoes – these carbs quickly add up towards the 20 grams-a-day limit.
 Just one medium-sized pepper may contain 6-8 grams of digestible carbs.